Partnering with Applied Research

 - increasing public awareness of critical issues facing justice and public safety practitioners

-The Centre for Applied Research (CAR) is the gateway for JIBC applied research projects.
+The Centre for Research, Innovation & Scholarship (CRIS) is the gateway for JIBC applied research projects.
 The Centre evaluates project potential, searches for active partners and stakeholders, secures support and funding, administers policies, procedures and financial reporting.
 The Centre serves as a first point of contact for small to medium enterprises (SMEs) wishing to explore possible collaborations in light of available resources and expertise.

 In support of the JIBC Strategic Plan, the Centre creates opportunities for practical learning and professional development for JIBC students, faculty and staff while providing opportunities for stakeholder engagement.

-The CAR aims at meeting the immediate needs of stakeholders and industry, helping them reach their specific goals and find innovative solutions.
-Through the CAR we foster a culture of collaboration, learning, and innovation - essential skills for identifying and solving relevant real world problems.
+The CRIS aims at meeting the immediate needs of stakeholders and industry, helping them reach their specific goals and find innovative solutions.
+Through the CRIS we foster a culture of collaboration, learning, and innovation - essential skills for identifying and solving relevant real world problems.